apache/hertzbeat/home/docs/advanced/extend-http-default.md

 ---
 id: extend-http-default
 title: HTTP Protocol System Default Parsing Method
-sidebar_label: System Default Parsing Method
+sidebar_label: Default Parsing Method
 ---

-> After calling the HTTP interface to obtain the response data, use the default parsing method of hertzbeat to parse the response data.
+> After calling the HTTP api to obtain the response data, use the default parsing method of hertzbeat to parse the response data.

 **The interface response data structure must be consistent with the data structure rules specified by hertzbeat**